codeforamerica/vita-min/docs/deployment.md

 1. Make whatever commits you need to make.
 Consider `git cherry-pick` to grab individual commits from main.
 For example `git cherry-pick commitId` will grab a commit whose ID is `commitId`.
 1. `git tag version-N.N.N` with the next version.
 You can find the previous versions listed on the GitHub releases page, or in the output of `git tag`.
 1. `git push --tags` to push the tag to GitHub
+1. Visit https://github.com/codeforamerica/vita-min/releases and create a new Release based the tag; this automatically informs #tax-team about the release.
-1. `git push origin release` to push the release branch to GitHub.
+3. `git push origin release` to push the release branch to GitHub.
 This will trigger the hotfix deploy.

 Check CircleCI and see that it's going out.